mk7293/LeetCode/README.md

     if open paratheses push into the stack if closed paranthese check stack fornt has resp. open parantheses else false if stack empty true else false

+MergeTwoSortedLists.py
+    while l1 or l2: check for all conditions create new listnode and append the sorted values into it return list node